-Washington, D.C. – Congressman John Conyers, Jr. (D-MI) released the following statement after Secretary Ben Carson’s comments:
+Washington, D.C. – Congressman John Conyers, Jr. (MI-13) today released the following statement on the Senate introduction of Medicare for All legislation:

 In The News